zhouxingtuan/eproto/README.md

 # How to Use in flutter(dart)
-	in the tool directory, after run command to gen a pb file, you can find the hpp file: xxx.dart
+	in the tool directory, after run command to gen a pb file, you can find the dart file: xxx.dart
 	 Copy eproto.dart and these proto files to your project, and import them.
 You can use it just like C++.